boldbi/bold-bi-docs/docs/managing-resources/manage-permissions.md

 This section explains the access modes, entities, scopes, and how to add permissions in Bold BI.

-All permissions can be managed by the users belonging to the `System administrator` group or users assigned with the permission entity of `All Permissions`.
-Also, specific permissions of the resource such as category, dashboards, data sources, schedules, and slideshows can be managed by the users assigned with permission entity of `Specific Permissions` of the corresponding resources.
+All permissions can be managed by users belonging to the `System administrator` group or users assigned the permission entity of `All Permissions`.
+Additionally, specific permissions for resources such as categories, dashboards, data sources, schedules, and slideshows can be managed by users assigned the permission entity of `Specific Permissions` for the corresponding resources.

-Permission can be directly added to both users and groups via [Add Permission](/managing-resources/manage-permissions/#add-permissions) dialog.
+Permissions can be directly added to both users and groups via the [Add Permission](/managing-resources/manage-permissions/#add-permissions) dialog.

 ![Add Permission Dialog](/static/assets/images/add-permission-dialog.png)

-Permissions are classified in the following structure.
+Permissions are classified in the following structure:

 * Entity – Scope – Access Mode